Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 You can't imagine how grateful I am to you!

-Often, people, especially those with power, consider it necessary to express their proposals, advice in a categorical form:
+Often people, especially those in power, consider it necessary to express their proposals and advice in a categorical form:

 You should definitely do this...

-Advice, suggestions expressed in this form are similar to an order or instruction and do not always give rise to a desire to follow them, especially if the conversation takes place between colleagues of the same rank.
-An incentive to act with advice, a proposal can be expressed in a delicate, polite or neutral form:
+Advice and suggestions expressed in this form are similar to an order or instruction and do not always give rise to a desire to follow them, especially if the conversation takes place between colleagues of the same rank.
+Inducement to action by advice or suggestion can be expressed in a delicate, polite or neutral form:

-Allow me (let me) give you advice (advise you) ...
+Let me (let me) give you advice (advise you)…

 I would advise (suggest) you...